okonomichiyaki/supercat/02-general priorities.md

 	- Yes: → Mobilization/Aggression
 	- No: → Construction

-✦ Are any bot buildings under threat?
+✦ Are any bot buildings in a system controlled by a rival?

 - Can bot Move to neutralize control? → Mobilization/Aggression
 - Can bot Build or Repair to neutralize control? → Construction/Administration